Evaluation of a traumatic spleen laceration with spontaneous regression by selective spleen scintigraphy

 Kuecuek O. N., Gueltekin S. S., Aras G.

-• Keywords: selective spleen scintigraphy, traumatic spleen laceration, 99m Technetium RBC, FOLLOW-UP, NONOPERATIVE MANAGEMENT, SPLENIC INJURY, CHILDREN, CT
+• Anahtar Kelimeler: selective spleen scintigraphy, traumatic spleen laceration, 99m Technetium RBC, FOLLOW-UP, NONOPERATIVE MANAGEMENT, SPLENIC INJURY, CHILDREN, CT

 The spleen is the most frequently injured organ after blunt trauma to the abdomen.
 The blunt abdominal trauma can be treated successfully with a nonoperative approach, but it is particularly important in young children owing to the increased risk of overwhelming sepsis and death after splenectomy.(1-4) Patients with hemodynamicaly stable splenic injuries after blunt trauma are followed up by several imaging modalities, which are computed tomography (CT), ultrasonography (USG), and spleen scintigraphy.(5-7) The authors describe a 4-year-old boy who was admitted to the emergency service after a traffic accident.